Differentially Private Joint Independence Test: Technical Proofs

 \subsection{Proof for Theorem~\ref{th_minimax_sepa}}

-\begin{proof} We establish lower bounds for the minimax separation $\rho^*_{\dHSIC}(\alpha, \beta, \epsilon, \delta, n)=\rho^*_{\dHSIC}$ in the non-privacy regime and in the privacy regime, separately.
-The main spirit is Le Cam's two point method and coupling method \citep{Lecam1973ConvergenceOE}.
+\begin{proof} We establish lower bounds for the minimax separation $\rho^*_{\dHSIC}(\alpha, \beta, \epsilon, \delta, n)=\rho^*_{\dHSIC}$ in the non-private regime and in the privacy regime, separately.
+The main idea is Le Cam's two point method and coupling method \citep{Lecam1973ConvergenceOE}.